Courtyard infront of Duomo di Milano Italy

 Is Milan expensive?

-Yes, Milan is one of the most expensive cities to visit in Italy.
-Its status as a major business centre has resulted in a higher cost of living than other parts of the country.
+Milan is one of the most expensive cities to visit in Italy.
+Being a major business centre, it has a higher cost of living than other parts of the country.
 Accommodation costs and restaurant meals tend to be pricier than other parts of Italy.
-Milan is also quite spread out, which makes it difficult to rely on walking alone to get around the city.
-However, there are still bargains to be had if you look hard enough.
+Additionally, Milan is a sprawling city, which makes it difficult to rely on walking alone to get around.
+However, those that search can still find a bargain.
 The aperitivo specials are a great option for a good value meal.
 The area around the Navigli district are filled with restaurants offering aperitivo specials.
-Additionally there are plenty of free things to do in Milan like visiting Piazza del Duomo which is the city’s main square; exploring the Monumental Cemetery of Milano which is one of the most beautiful cemeteries in Europe; and visiting the Sforza Castle which is one of Milan’s most famous landmarks.
+Furthermore, there are plenty of free things to do in Milan like visiting Piazza del Duomo which is the city’s main square; exploring the Monumental Cemetery of Milano which is one of the most beautiful cemeteries in Europe; and visiting the Sforza Castle which is one of Milan’s most famous landmarks.

 Milan destination guide: Daily spend for a couple travelling in Milan Italy